 Future Internet Platform

-The University of Surrey ICS (formerly CCSR) Future Internet (FI) platform provides access to the University’s ‘smart campus’ infrastructure as an innovative playground to both industry and academia partners in order to facilitate rapid application development, prototyping, deployment and testing of Internet of Things (IoT) services and applications.
+Our Future Internet (FI) platform provides access to the University’s ‘smart campus’ infrastructure, as an innovative playground to both industry and academia partners, in order to facilitate rapid application development, prototyping, deployment and testing of 'internet of things' services and applications.

 The FI platform thus forms part of the ‘smart campus’ infrastructure upon which we can mount both research demonstrations and host industrial participation.
 The infrastructure consists of a number of sensors positioned around the campus and connected back into a cloud computing environment and high-speed core network that allows physical and remote access to users via the Internet, academic networks (JANET/GEANT) and public testbed platforms such as PLanetLab.
-This infrastructure fits well to the idea of ‘IoT playgrounds’ for SME’s to experiment with various application scenarios.
-The ICS Future Internet Platform is made up of two main activities as described below.
+This infrastructure fits well to the idea of 'internet of things' playgrounds’ for SME’s to experiment with various application scenarios.
+Our Future Internet platform is made up of two main activities as described below.

 Smart Campus Infrastructure

 The Smart-Campus project is based on an EU project SMART Santander and an EPSRC Digital Economy project, REDUCE, on people and energy reduction.
 The aim is to create an inter-disciplinary experimental environment for future IoT enabled smart spaces here called the Smart-Campus.
 Smart spaces are environments that are enhanced by IoT technology providing machine perception of and interaction capabilities with the real world.